dealien/othello/README.md

 > **Success** Success

-But then there was no more...
+But then the fancy comments were no more...

+Now time for a math test :)

 $$
 y^2 \left( \sqrt{\dfrac{12x}{16}} \right) = 24